nwhitehead/vida/README.md

-For convenient application distribution to users on Windows and Mac OS X platforms it is recommended to include precompiled shared libraries for the platform in the default `.vidacache` directory and turn off dynamic compilation with `vida.compiler = nil` before any calls to `vida.source`.
+For convenient application distribution to users on Windows and Mac OS X platforms it is recommended to include precompiled shared libraries for the platform in a `.vidacache` directory and turn off dynamic compilation with `vida.compiler = nil` before any calls to `vida.compile`.
 This forces Vida to use provided shared libraries or throw an error if there is a problem loading them.
 Note that in this scenario you will also likely be providing a precompiled binary version of `luajit` or `luajit.exe` as well.

+## Single File Module

+There is a small build step to provide the `vida` module in a single file.
+Do `make` to create the single-file module in `output/`.